jan-nie/dhbw-framgang/srs/use_cases/uc4_changing_ui_settings.md

 n/a

 # 3. Special Requirements
-- User roles are assumed
+- To change the cooperate design, the user must have the administrative role.

 # 4. Preconditions
-The Preconditions for this use case are:
+The requirements for this use case are:
-1. The user has started the App
+1. The user has launched the application
-2. The user has navigated to settings
+2. The user has navigated to Preferences
-3. The user has an existing database connection
+3. User has an existing database connection
 4. The user is an admin

 # 5. Postconditions
-n/a
+The updated design must be stored in the database and displayed and applied to all users

 ### 5.1 Save changes / Sync with server
-The displayed data should be updated whenever the user restarts the programm.
+The selected theme should be updated every few seconds as changes are made.

 # 6. Function Points
 Total number of function points: 5